Krillh/Airzlinshire/Peoples/Reproduction.md

 ### Warriors
 The shell of [[Mozbiin]]' eggs are hard, unlike most other species', and resembles a stone.
 ### Fayons
-[[Fayons]] as host parents are the most likely species to have a [[Genetic Traits#Species Trait Transfer|species trait transfer]].
+[[Min Vigin]] as host parents are the most likely species to have a [[Genetic Traits#Species Trait Transfer|species trait transfer]].
 This means that fayons are generally the most diverse species trait-wise.
 This is compounded by the fact that many fayons prefer inter-species reproduction.
 ### Survivors
 Survivors have harder shells on their eggs.
 The shell is almost like leather.
 ### Humans